Meadowbrook Middle School ASES

 - When an ASES student fails to follow MBMS/ASES policies they will receive a citation.
 Students are expected to give a copy to their parents and ASES retains a copy.
-After a third citation, I call home to conference with a parent.
-A continued violation can result in suspension from the ASES.
+After a third citation, the supervisor will call home to conference with a parent.
+A continued violation can result in suspension or removal from ASES.

 - Bells during ASES indicate a transition time, as follows:

 .
-The sports program does not include any “cuts.”
+All ASES sports are coed.
+The sports program does not include any “cuts” or tryouts.
 Each season typically runs for six weeks.
-Practices are held M-Th 3:30-4:30
+Practices are held M-Th 3:25-4:10

 Students who stay on campus after 2:30 must be involved in one of the scheduled activities or with a teacher or staff member.
 Students may not leave campus and then return unless accompanied by a parent/guardian.